MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## Power Query M script

 Any query, whether created by Power Query, manually written in the advanced editor, or entered using a blank document, consists of functions and syntax from the [Power Query M formula language](/powerquery-m/).
-Queries get interpreted and evaluated by the Power Query engine to output results.
-The M script serves as the set of instructions needed to evaluate queries.

->[!TIP]
+While we recommend that you use the Power Query editor to create most of the M script, you can manually modify your M script.
+M script, also referred to as M code, is a term used for any code that uses the M language.
+In the context of this article, M script also refers to the code found inside a Power Query query and accessible through the advanced editor window or the script view in the formula bar.

->You can think of the M script as a recipe that describes how to prepare your data.
+The M script serves as the set of instructions needed by the Power Query engine to evaluate queries and output results.
+You can think of the M script as a recipe that describes how to prepare your data.

+## Applied steps

 The most common way to create an M script is by using the Power Query editor.
+The Power Query editor interprets the M script and displays the query as a series of steps.
+M script allows you to display a diagram view and to create or modify new steps.

 The Power Query editor serves as an interface to help you create the appropriate M script for the transforms that you're after and ensures valid code.
 On the right-hand side, you'll notice a section called [applied steps](applied-steps.md).
 This section displays all the steps or transforms used in your query.

->[!NOTE]
-> The M script is used in the Power Query editor to:
->
-> - Display the query as a series of steps and allow the creation or modification of new steps.
-> - Display a diagram view.

 ![Image of the applied steps and the data preview view.](media/query-folding-basics/applied-steps-section.png)